Archive for Uncategorized

 PASTA AND BROCCOLI

-Bring water to a boil, add pasta then add broccoli 4 minutes before the pasta is done (add the broccoli then wait until it starts boiling again before starting the 4 minute timer).
+Bring water to a boil, add 12 oz (340 g dry macaroni, then add broccoli 4 minutes before the pasta is done (add the broccoli then wait until it starts boiling again before starting the 4 minute timer).
 Drain, then stir in the white sauce.
+Adjust the salt (may need to add another 1/4 t).